 - 6:40 a.m. – Hopped on the first flight out of Honolulu to Kahului, arrived a little after 7 a.m.

-- 8:00 to11:45 a.m. – Stopped at a few places along our route … strolled along beachy areas for a bit, enjoyed a lush forest walk, and stopped for a yummy smoothie to hold us over until boat snacks later.
+- 8:30 to 11:45 a.m. – Stopped at a few places along our route … strolled along beachy areas for a bit, enjoyed a lush forest walk, and stopped for a yummy smoothie to hold us over until boat snacks later.
 Then, we headed into town to find parking and sign-in for our whale watch.

 - 12:45 to 3:00 p.m. – Took an amazing whale watching tour with Trilogy and saw so.many.whales. – even a few babies!

-- 3:30 to 5:00 p.m. – Grabbed some beer at a nearby brewery with a couple people we met on the boat (yay for travel friends).
+- 3:30 to 5:00 p.m. – Grabbed some pizza at Pi Artisan in town before going for a beer at a nearby brewery with a couple people we met on the boat (yay for travel friends).